red-green-coding/red-green-coding.github.io/_drafts/aws-dynamodb-enhanced-mapping.md

 To test our mapping comprehensively, we are using property-based testing[^2].
 The benefit of that approach is that we will exercise our mapping configuration with a bigger range of generated inputs than if we write single example-based tests.
 With this approach, we can cover more edge cases and learn if our model can be safely mapped to the database and back.

 In our tests, we will take a generated value and map it to the database.
 Then, we will read that item from the database and finally compare if the item from the database equals our initial value.[^3]

-Our examples are implemented using [Kotest][kotest-proptest]
+Our examples are implemented using [Kotest][kotest-proptest].
 The test consists of a data generator.
 It allows us to create our model classes and populate them with random values.
-The data generator is implemented using [Kotest generators][kotest-generator].
+The data generator is implemented using some [Kotest generators][kotest-generator].

 {% highlight kotlin %}
 {% github_sample /abendt/aws-dynamodb/blob/main/src/test/kotlin/basic/Testdata.kt tag:example %}